OrionGG/iPhoneSailingApp/README.md

 - TWA bin width (degrees) — controls the angular resolution of the histogram (default 5°).
 - Max samples per bin — controls how much recent data is retained per bin/tack (default 50).

+- Preferred turn angle — how much the boat heading changes when switching tack (default 90°).
+This is independent of the wind angle and models the helmsman's typical steering change during a tack/jibe.

 Adjust these from the in-app Settings sheet under "Learning (SOG history)".